Sarayed/Sarayed.github.io/_pages/cv.md

 📌 Career Objective
 ---
 <p style="text-align:justify">
-Proficient in the realms of model development, and predictive analysis.
-Extensive background in computer science, machine learning, and data science.
-Adept collaborator with strong programming skills. 🧠💡</p>
+Proficient in model development and predictive analysis with an extensive background in computer science, machine learning, and data science.
+Highly skilled in programming, problem-solving, and critical thinking.
+Excellent collaborator with strong communication and teamwork abilities.
+Experienced in managing projects, adapting to new challenges, and continuously learning to stay abreast of industry advancements.
+Adept at both independent work and contributing effectively to multidisciplinary teams. 🧠💡</p>

 💻 Professional Experiences
 ---
-<h4 style="text-align:left;">Esprit RDI<span style="float:right;">
+<h4 style="text-align:left;">Esprit Tech RDI<span style="float:right;">
          Ariana, Tunisia (Remote)
     </span></h4>
 <p style="text-align:left;"><em>Data Scienctist Intern<span style="float:right;">
          June.2023-August.2023
 </span></em></p>
 <ul style="text-align:justify">
-  <li>Independently tested DRL, GHMM, HMM, and LSTM models for Ethereum price forecasting</li>
+  <li>Developed a model for predicting Ethereum prices, using HMM, LSTM, and Deep Reinforcement Learning techniques.</li>
+  <li>Applied algorithms, including the Backward Forward algorithm, the Baum-Welsh algorithm, and the Viterbi algorithm, to improve prediction accuracy.</li>
-  <li>Discovered DRL with the lowest Mean absolute percentage error (MAPE) of 2.82%, outperforming LSTM (5.22%) and HMM (5.43%) and even the GHMM(2.94%).</li>
+  <li>Discovered that the Deep Reinforcement Learning model had a higher Mean Absolute Percentage Error (MAPE) compared to LSTM and HMM models.</li>
-  <li>Choosing DLR enhanced our ability to forecast short-term Ethereum movements.</li>
+  <li>Refined the model to address these challenges, gaining valuable insights into the complexities of financial forecasting.</li>
 </ul>

 ---